AprentiDigital/DSLDocumentation/getting-started/new-project-vs.md

 ## Set up a new project in Visual Studio

-Before following these instructions, you will first need to complete the steps on the [[Tools and Installation|Tools and Installation]] page for your system.
+Before following these instructions, you will first need to complete the steps on the [Tools and Installation](tools-and-installation) page for your system.

 ### Create the project